Changissnz/selfinterest/README.md

 of ideals must manifest themselves in forms of examples instead of the purity that is incontrovertible yet also not specified enough to bear actual effect.
-Through paradigms such as the sphere of influence, what one individual believes is a selfish intrusion, masquerading under the language of ideals, onto others is according to the definitions of another individual based on their self-interest, for the order, that is, the greater good that is for collective instead of individual gain.
+Through paradigms such as the sphere of influence, what one individual believes is a selfish intrusion, masquerading under the language of ideals, onto themself is according to the definitions of another individual based on their self-interest, for the order, that is, the greater good that is for collective instead of individual gain.
 The sphere of influence is an abstract structure that